jemmy512/book-notes/linux/linux-proc.md

     u64             clock;  /* real clock of rq */
     u64             clock_task; /* update only when task running */
     /* based on clock_task, align to the largest core with highest frequency
-     * only updated when task running
-     * exclude intr time
+     * only updated when task running exclude intr and idle time */ u64             clock_pelt;
-     * exclude idle time */
-    u64             clock_pelt;

     u64             clock_idle;